 Source testing and sampling are required in order to ensure compliance with permitted emission limits, prohibitory rules, control measures and the assumptions that form the basis for issuing operating permits.
-This permit requires sampling only.
+This permit requires no source testing or sampling.

 4.10 Part 70 Engineering Review: Hazardous Air Pollutant Emissions